Live Webinar: How AV and Spatial Design Influence Emotion and Behavior in the Workplace

 Posted September 1, 2020

-When designers imagine media and architecture in a space, they don’t always imagine its impact on behavior.
+When designers imagine media in a space, they don’t always imagine its impact on behavior.
 But the design of a space, choices in AV, and digital content all influence human behavior.
 And as people slowly return to the workplace after months of working from home, the time spent in the office is more important than ever.

 As a part of AVIXA’s continuing webinar series, ESI Design’s Andrew Lazarow, Senior Designer & AV Technologist, will lead a talk titled “How AV and Spatial Design Influence Emotion and Behavior in the Workplace,” using our work at WarnerMedia’s Hudson Yards HQ and more as case studies.